PickOranges/Engine3d/docs/README.md

 # Engine3d
 - Graphics Engine for learning purpose.
 Written in C++ and DirectX11/HLSL.
 [Click here for source code.](https://github.com/PickOranges/Engine3d/tree/develop_sm)

 - The goal of this project is not only to build a 3D rendering engine from scratch, the logic/game loop can be fused into the system later without any refactoring.
 Many commonly used design patterns for game engine are implemented.
-Finally some post-processing effects are implemented to test the performance.
+Finally some basic rendering techniques and post-processing effects are implemented to test the performance.
 The FPS of those effects are 90 ~ 135.

 ## Features